paoloc0/zero-to-deep-learning-docker/README.md

+# Zero to Deep Learning book Docker launcher

+If you have purchased the _Zero to Deep Learning_ book (https://book.zerotodeeplearning.com/), and don't want to struggle with the Python build or dependencies to get up and running, read on.

-# Prerequisites
+## Prerequisites

 You only need to have Docker installed.

-In the current directory, where this README was found, unzip the zero-to-deep-learning ZIP file, e.g.:
+In the current directory, where this README was found, unzip the _Zero to Deep Learning_ ZIP file, e.g.:

 ```
 $ unzip ../zero-to-deep-learning-1.1-code.zip